Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Some comments

 \section{Some comments}

-We can sum up the results of this paper (as well as some other facts about forcing axioms) as density properties of the category $\UU^{\SSP,\SSP}$ as follows: \begin{itemize} \item $\ZFC+$\emph{ there are class many supercompact cardinals} implies that the class of rigidly layered partial orders which force $\MM^{++}$ is dense in $\UU^{\SSP,\SSP}$. \item $\ZFC+$\emph{ $\delta$ is an inaccessible limit of $<\delta$supercompact cardinals} implies that
+We can sum up the results of this paper (as well as some other facts about forcing axioms) as density properties of the category $\UU^{\SSP}$ as follows: \begin{itemize} \item $\ZFC+$\emph{ there are class many supercompact cardinals} implies that the class of totally rigid partial orders which force $\MM^{++}$ is dense in $\UU^{\SSP}$. \item $\ZFC+$\emph{ $\delta$ is an inaccessible limit of $<\delta$supercompact cardinals} implies that

-\item $\MM^{++}$ is equivalent (over the theory $\ZFC+$\emph{ there are class many Woodin cardinals}) to the statement that the class of presaturated towers is dense in the category $\UU^{\SSP,\SSP}$. \item $\MM^{+++}$ asserts that the class of rigidly layered presaturated towers is dense in the category $\UU^{\SSP,\SSP}$. \item $\ZFC+$\emph{ there are class many superhuge cardinals} implies that the class of rigidly layered partial orders which force $\MM^{+++}$ is dense in $\UU^{\SSP,\SSP}$. \item $\ZFC+\MM^{+++}+$\emph{ $\delta$ is a strong cardinal which is a limit of $<\delta$ supercompact cardinals} implies that $\UU_\delta$ is forcing equivalent to a presaturated tower. \end{itemize} It may be interesting to explore whether further strengthenings of $\MM^{+++}$ could be formulated along these lines.
+\item $\MM^{++}$ is equivalent (over the theory $\ZFC+$\emph{ there are class many Woodin cardinals}) to the statement that the class of presaturated towers is dense in the category $\UU^{\SSP}$. \item $\MM^{+++}$ asserts that the class of strongly presaturated towers is dense in the category $\UU^{\SSP}$. \item $\ZFC+$\emph{ there is an almost superhuge cardinal} implies that the class of rigidly layered partial orders which force $\MM^{+++}$ is dense in $\UU^{\SSP}$. \item $\ZFC+\MM^{+++}+$\emph{ $\delta$ is a $\Sigma_2$-reflecting cardinal which is a limit of $<\delta$ supercompact cardinals} implies that $\UU_\delta$ is forcing equivalent to a presaturated tower. \end{itemize} In particular it appears that the categorial framework we introduced is particularly well suited to express strong forcing axioms as density properties of the category $\UU^{\SSP}$.
+This approach is being pursued further in~\cite{VIAAUD14} where we merge this categorial approach with the researches of Hamkins and Johnstone\cite{HAMJOH13} and of Tsaprounis~\cite{TSA13} on resurrection axioms and their unbounded versions.

-We also notice the following facts about the key steps for the results of this paper: \begin{itemize} \item In the presence of class many supercompact cardinals the class of totally rigid posets which force $\MM^{++}$ is dense in $\UU^{\SSP,\SSP}$.

-The current proof of this result uses the stationarity of $T_P$ for posets $P$ which are not provably semiproper.
-Can we prove such a result using a $P$-name for a proper forcing to freeze a given stationary set preserving forcing $P$? \item $\MM^{+++}$ is forced by any of the known iteration to force $\MM^{++}$, provided the iteration has length a superhuge cardinal.

-It is likely that supercompactness is not sufficient to get the consistency of $\MM^{+++}$.
-The problem is the following: